GLOSSARY @F-L-O-W

 Radical Constructionism

-– Today, those
+– Today, those constructivists who are “radical”

-constructivists who are “radical” because they take their
+because they take their theory of knowing seriously,

-objection–except that it is sometimes expressed less
+frequently meet the same objection–except that it is sometimes

-that what they demand is the very thing constructivism
+critics that what they demand is the very thing constructivism

 must do without.
 To claim that one’s theory of knowing is